13sin/FleetManagementSystem/README.md

 # Technologies we going to use is
 * C# Web API and MSSQL server in the API backend
 * Host API on AWS cloud
+* Frontend Application for Desktop using WPF or UWP
+* Android Application for specfic task